MLflow Model Registry

 # Serve the production model from the model registry

-mlflow models serve -m "models:/sk-learn-random-forest-reg-model/Production"
+mlflow models serve -m "models:/sk-learn-random-forest-reg-model@champion"

 Adding or Updating an MLflow Model Descriptions